(605) 540-0933 Book Online

-Dental Implants In Sioux Falls, SD
+Dental Implants Sioux Falls, SD

 What are Dental Implants?

 The three parts — the screw, the abutment, and the crown — work together to provide you with a secure, natural-looking tooth replacement.
 The screw replaces your tooth’s root by integrating with the bone beneath your gums.
 This fusion with the jaw bone supports the custom-designed prosthetic crown, which is shaped to look just like a healthy natural tooth.
-The crown or custom bridge is attached to the implant screw using a small post called an abutment, which creates a safe and permanent hold to ensure that your tooth or teeth will never slip or fall out.
+The dental crown or custom bridge is attached to the implant screw using a small post called an abutment, which creates a safe and permanent hold to ensure that your tooth or teeth will never slip or fall out.

 They allow you to enjoy your favorite foods without worry.
-The secure, permanent hold between the titanium implant and your jaw bone functions just like your natural tooth root, allowing you to eat the foods that you enjoy.
+The secure, permanent bond between the titanium implant and your jaw bone functions just like your natural tooth root, allowing you to eat the foods that you enjoy.

 They will look beautiful and natural.
 Whether you replace one or all of your teeth, you will be able to smile confidently knowing that your new teeth look beautiful and natural.